 From 1961 to 1963, Richard Feynman delivered a series of lectures at Caltech that revolutionized the teaching of physics around the world.
-Six Easy Pieces, taken from these famous Lectures on Physics, includes the most approachable material from the series.
-The book is available for download on your iPad with iBooks or on your computer with iTunes.
+The three-volume set is available online.
+Six Easy Pieces, taken from these famous lectures, includes the most approachable material from the series.
+This, as well as, Six Not-So-Easy Pieces, are available for download on your iPad with iBooks or on your computer with iTunes.

 “The Mechanical Universe,” is a critically-acclaimed series of 52 thirty-minute videos covering the basic topics of an introductory university physics course.
 Each program in the series opens and closes with Caltech Professor David Goodstein providing philosophical, historical and often humorous insight into the subject at hand while lecturing to his freshman physics class.
 The series contains hundreds of computer animation segments, created by Dr. James F. Blinn, as the primary tool of instruction.
 Dynamic location footage and historical re-creations are also used to stress the fact that science is a human endeavor.